 Once the contract is executed, Can I get out of that Contract?

-If the contract involves a large amount of money or binds you for a long time to come, I highly recommend to get an attorney to help you.
-I have reviewed and negotiated thousands of agreements and can spot issues that you may not notice.
+If the contract involves a large amount of money or binds you for a long time to come, I highly recommend getting an attorney to help you.
+I have reviewed and negotiated hundreds of agreements and can spot issues that you may not notice.
 Feel free to contact me to discuss your contract.
-Contact Info right below this post.